Guidelines for submitting manuscripts

-Submission requirements vary according to the type of material (fiction, non-fiction, short story, etc…) and according to each publishing house’s specific requirements.
-Specific submission specifications can most often be found on a publisher’s website or by phone call.
-The following steps are general guidelines to follow when submitting your manuscript.
+Submission requirements vary according to the type of material (fiction, nonfiction, short story, etc…) and according to each publishing house’s specific requirements.
+Specific submission specifications can most often be found on a publisher’s website.

 - Finish your manuscript.
 An unpublished writer will have very little luck in sending in a query letter and book proposal without having a complete manuscript available.
 Generally, only well established writers will have a chance at signing a publishing deal without a completed manuscript.
 It is important that your manuscript be as polished as it can be, so edit and reread it prior to sending your work out to potential publishers.